gismEngine/ecuHilDebug/README.md

-# crankSensEmu
+# ecuHilDebug

-Crank sensor emulator for Arduino
+HIL for ECU
+- Analog and digital interfaces

+ECU debuger
+- To request and debug UART information